If you need help

 - a New Zealand resident with valid travel conditions.

-If you're travelling from a 'very high risk' country
+If you are travelling from a 'very high risk' country

 Travel from very high risk countries is temporarily restricted to New Zealand citizens, partners and dependent children of New Zealand citizens, and parents of dependent children who are New Zealand citizens.

-If you’re not a New Zealand citizen or resident you legally must get approval from Immigration New Zealand before travelling to New Zealand.
+Most people who are not New Zealand citizens or residents legally must get approval from Immigration NZ before travelling to New Zealand.
 Some people do not need to request to travel.

-There are also exceptions for some vessels.
-These include cargo ships, fishing vessels unloading catch and ships coming from Antarctica.
+There are exceptions for some vessels.
+These include cargo ships, fishing vessels unloading catch, and ships coming from Antarctica.

 Border controls on arrival